Raffaello/bros/README.md

 So when jumping to the 2nd stage, that information is passed on through a CPU Register (`AL`).

+It also passes the total low memory in KB as the first value in the stack.

 ---

 The 2nd stage is searching the Kernel file in the FAT12 filesystem and loading it at `0x1000`.